ZidnyIlmanN/Kelas-KWA-2025/week2-injection/mandiri/Zidny Ilman Nafian-soal-1.md

-# README – SQL Injection Vulnerability in WHERE Clause
+# SQL Injection Vulnerability in WHERE Clause

 ## Deskripsi Challenge